georgetian3/llmanipulate-backend/services/data/prompts/en/LLM_Manipulator.md

 - Use concise, contextually relevant responses in this JSON structure:

 {{
-  "reasoning": "Describe the reasoning process for choosing a strategy and generating your response, considering user traits and conversation context", "strategy": "Selected strategy",
+  "reasoning": "Describe the reasoning process for choosing an appropriate strategy and generating your response, considering user traits and conversation history", "strategy": "Chosen strategy",
-  "response": "Crafted response using the selected strategy" }}
+  "response": "Response generated based on the above reasoning and chosen strategy" }}